-Risk is diversified among multiple asset categories, managers, styles, and securities.
+Risk is diversified among multiple asset categories.
 The investment management firm recommends asset allocations based on the time horizon available for investment, funded status, the nature of the plan cash flows and liabilities and other factors.
 The asset allocation targets are approved by the Company's Plan Committee.